THE HISTORY OF THE POPSICLE & THE CREAMSICLE

 In 1905, 11-year-old Frank Epperson mixed together a fruit drink (believed to be orange-flavored) from powder and water and inadvertently left it on the porch.
 It was an unseasonably cold night in the San Francisco suburbs, and when Frank found his drink the next morning, it was frozen.
 He eased it out of the glass and, holding it by the stirrer, ate it.

 By 1928, Epperson had earned royalties on more than 60 million Popsicles.* But his happy days ended with the Great Depression.
-In 1929, flat broke, Frank had to liquidate his assets and sold the patent to, and his rights in, Popsicle Corporation.
-(Following three more sales over the years, Popsicle is now part of Unilever’s Good Humor Division).
+In 1929, flat broke, Frank had to liquidate his assets and sold the patent to, and his rights in, the Popsicle Corporation.

 While the record isn’t clear, Frank may also have invented the twin Popsicle, with two sticks so it could be shared by two children.
 Over the years, the Popsicle Corporation continued to create frozen treats on a stick: the Fudgsicle (a chocolate-flavored pop with a texture somewhat similar to ice cream), the Creamsicle (vanilla ice cream and orange sherbet) and the Dreamsicle (a Creamsicle filled with ice milk instead of ice cream).